 Kathryn Arnot Drummond

-Kathryn specialises in corporate crime, tax evasion and fraud.
+Kathryn specialises in corporate crime, tax evasion, bribery and fraud.
 She has substantial experience of the financial services industry and has provided advice to individuals as well as multi national corporations in relation to both regulatory and criminal investigations.
-She is one of a small number of barristers who has represented a client at interview at the Serious Fraud Office.
+She is one of a small number of barristers who has represented clients at interview at the Serious Fraud Office.
 In addition, Kathryn is an experienced court advocate having acted both alone and as a led junior in a number of notable general criminal cases relating to serious violence, drugs and sexual offences.

 In September 2016, Kathryn chaired a panel at the International Symposium on Economic Crime at Jesus College in Cambridge for the fifth time in as many years.
 The most recent topics include ‘The approaches of the US and the UK to corporate criminal responsibility’ , ‘Post Libor / FX, what is the right advice?’.
 Kathryn has also addressed the Symposium on: ‘The Right to Silence, ‘Challenges for the Defence in White Collar Allegations’ and ‘Novel Approaches to the Identification, Tracing and Recovery of Stolen Assets and the Proceeds of Crime’.